makosz81/Supersonic-rocket-control-system/README.md

 The motor is a seperate project and so far the mechanism for vector thrusting being used is assumed to be somekind of gimball mechanism, very similar to a gear shifter in a car.

+A PID control algorithm is implimented to determine the angle of the nozzle.
+Kp, Ki and Kd are constants that change with rocket properties.
+Now a mathematical model of the rocket has to be created in order to find stable values for them.

 This is a project to create a low cost vector-thrusting for a supersonic rocket.
 As of 01/24/2016 only the Gyroscope and Servos working.
 Next step is to design and analyze the dynamics of the rocket and program it to respond accordingly.

 Written by Maciej Makowski